Neil Young

-Neil Percival Young (born November 12, 1945) is a Canadian and American singer-songwriter.
-Son of journalist, sportswriter, and novelist Scott Young, Neil embarked on a music career in Winnipeg in the 1960s.
-Young moved to Los Angeles, forming the folk rock group Buffalo Springfield.
-Since the beginning of his solo career, often backed by the band Crazy Horse, he released critically acclaimed albums such as Everybody Knows This Is Nowhere (1969), After the Gold Rush (1970), Harvest (1972), On the Beach (1974), and Rust Never Sleeps (1979).
-He was also a part-time member of Crosby, Stills, Nash & Young, with whom he recorded the chart-topping 1970 album Déjà Vu.
+Neil Percival Young (born November 12, 1945) is a Canadian and American singer-songwriter and musician.
+Son of journalist and author Scott Young, Young began his music career in Winnipeg in the 1960s, and moved to Los Angeles in 1966 to form the rock group Buffalo Springfield.
+In 1969, Young began his solo career with his backing band Crazy Horse.
+Young’s solo discography includes critically acclaimed albums such as Everybody Knows This Is Nowhere (1969), After the Gold Rush (1970), Harvest (1972), On the Beach (1974), and Rust Never Sleeps (1979).
+Young was also a part-time member of the supergroup Crosby, Stills, Nash & Young, with whom he recorded the chart-topping 1970 album Déjà Vu.

-Young's guitar work, deeply personal lyrics and signature high tenor singing voice define his long career.
+Young's deeply personal lyrics and signature high tenor singing voice define his long career.
 He also plays piano and harmonica on many albums, which frequently combine folk, rock, country and other musical genres.
 His often distorted electric guitar playing, especially with Crazy Horse, earned him the nickname "Godfather of Grunge" and led to his 1995 album Mirror Ball with Pearl Jam.
 More recently, he has been backed by Promise of the Real.

 Young directed (or co-directed) films using the pseudonym "Bernard Shakey", including Journey Through the Past (1973), Rust Never Sleeps (1979), Human Highway (1982), Greendale (2003), CSNY/Déjà Vu (2008), and Harvest Time (2022).
 He also contributed to the soundtracks of the films Philadelphia (1993) and Dead Man (1995).

 Young has received multiple Grammy and Juno Awards.
 The Rock and Roll Hall of Fame has inducted him twice: in 1995 as a solo artist and in 1997 as a member of Buffalo Springfield.
-In 2023, Rolling Stone ranked Young No. 30 on its list of the "250 Greatest Guitarists of All Time".
-Young is also on Rolling Stones list of the 100 greatest musical artists, and 21 of his albums and singles have been certified gold or platinum in the U.S. Young was awarded the Order of Manitoba in 2006 and was made an Officer of the Order of Canada in 2009.
+In 2023, Rolling Stone magazine ranked Young No. 30 on its list of the "250 Greatest Guitarists of All Time".
+Young is also on Rolling Stones list of the 100 greatest musical artists, and 21 of his albums and singles have been certified gold or platinum in the U.S. Young was awarded the Order of Manitoba in 2006 and was made an Officer of the Order of Canada in 2010.